stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### Adapter

 Most NGS instruments require that dsDNA of known sequence be added to the 2 ends of [library](#library) molecules that will be sequenced on the instrument.
 Adapters can be added in a variety of ways to starting nucleic acid molecules during [library preparation](#library-prep).
 Adapters serve multiple purposes.
 For instance in Illumina sequencing, adapters allow molecules to anneal to flow cells and be amplified into a clonal [cluster](#cluster).
 Adapters often contain index sequences ([barcodes](#barcode)) that allow samples to be multiplexed.
+In Illumina sequencing, barcode sequences are typically read using 'index reads', separate from the main [single](#single-end) or [paired-end](#paired-end) reads.

 ### Amplicon sequencing